 Typical marriage counseling sessions are crammed into one hour a week.
-There is little time to delve into the deeper issues troubling a marriage in an environment free from everyday distractions.
+There is little time to delve into the deeper issues troubling a broken marriage in an environment free from everyday distractions.
 At The Hideaway, licensed therapists lead focused and purposeful sessions designed to help you identify the root issues that are causing you and your spouse to fight.
 Once we help you identify your deeper issues, we help you move towards the place God designed for you.
 You learn how to have healthy relationships, not only with your spouse, but also with friends, family, and co-workers.
 The therapy you receive during these four uninterrupted days can become a turning point in marriages that once felt beyond hope.

 At The Hideaway, two licensed therapists conduct couples therapy in a group setting that helps bring your situation into perspective, breakdown communication obstacles, uncover hidden barriers, move participants quickly to core issues, and provide couples with the tools they need to transform their relationship.
 Our carefully designed approach results in initial breakthroughs and long-term change.
 Participants in the program find themselves on the path to a new marriage equipped with the tools they need to stay the course.